codebots-dev/codebots/README.rst

 * EmailBot: useful to get an email when a task is complete
 * SlackBot: same thing, but you get a slack message instead.
 * TeleBot: again the same thing, but you get a message on Telegram this time.
+* sshBot: this is different...it will help you with ssh stuff.

 Full documentation: https://franaudo.github.io/codebots/latest/.

+WIP
+---

+This pacakge is a WIP!
+Expect things to be very different among versions.
+However, the stable releases will always work and pass all the tests.

+If you want to access the latest functionalities, clone the GitHub repo and switch to the `develop` branch, although it is very likely that things won't work! :)

 Features
 --------